 (A) A birth certificate for each live birth in this state shall be filed in the registration district in which it occurs within ten days after such birth and shall be registered if it has been completed and filed in accordance with this section.

 (B) When a birth occurs in or en route to an institution, the person in charge of the institution or a designated representative shall obtain the personal data, prepare the certificate, secure the signatures required, and file the certificate within ten days with the local registrar of vital statistics.
-The physician in attendance shall provide the medical information required by the certificate and certify to the facts of birth within seventy-two hours after the birth.
+The physician or certified nurse-midwife in attendance shall provide the medical information required by the certificate and certify to the facts of birth within seventy-two hours after the birth.

 (C) When a birth occurs outside an institution, the birth certificate shall be prepared and filed by one of the following in the indicated order of priority:

 (1) The physician or certified nurse-midwife in attendance at or immediately after the birth;

 (2) Any other person in attendance at or immediately after the birth;